solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register.md

 --remote-context flag.

-If the management cluster is different than the one that the current context points then it an be provided via the --mgmt-context flag.
+If the management cluster is different than the one that the current context points to then it an be provided via the --mgmt-context flag.

 The edition registered must match the edition installed on the management cluster